loyjoy/welcome/documentation/FACEBOOK_INTEGRATION.md

-# Connect a LoyJoy bot to Facebook Messenger
+# How to connect a LoyJoy bot to Facebook Messenger

 Every chatbot on the Facebook platform is manually checked by Facebook and only then is it activated.
 The steps required to set up and submit a chatbot are explained below.
 Some steps may have already been completed, so you can simply skip them.
 Setup is not always self-explanatory.
 LoyJoy has no influence on this procedure.